-In May 2010, the City negotiated 14 successor agreements, seven contract amendments and the annual unrepresented employees' ordinance.
-These contracts and amendments all contained economic concessions for two fiscal years, 2010-11 and 2011-12 (except for the unrepresented employees' ordinance, which is filed annually), in the form of unpaid furlough days, wage reductions or deferral of wage increases.
+In May 2010, the City negotiated two-year concession agreements (for fiscal years 2010-11 and 2011-12) with its labor unions.
+These economic concessions were in the form of unpaid furlough days, wage reductions or deferral of wage increases.
 In general, the concessions range from 4.0% to 4.62% in each fiscal year.